ZacharyTarkowski/Wand_Project/README.md

 Wand Project

-Cast "spells" with accelerometer motion recognition using Dynamic Time Warping.
+Cast "spells" with accelerometer motion recognition using Dynamic Time Warping (DTW).

-Done on STM32F401RE, planning to do an actual board spin eventually.
+Done on STM32F401RE with the MPU6050 accelerometer, planning to do an actual board spin eventually.

-Very much a work in progress so far.

-  Hilights so far:

-    General Utils, mostly uart printing nice to haves.

-    MPU6050 Utils, driver for MPU6050 accelerometer/gyroscope

-    Ring Buffer, rudimenary ring buffer implementation.
-Spells so far are stored in these ring buffers.
+Current features:
+  Accelerometer based rotation cancellation : Accelerometer is periodically sampled to get the current orientation, which can then cancelled out (rotated by the negative angles of pitch and roll.
+Don't care about yaw).
+This effectively aligns the gravity vectors so that two accelerometer captures can be compared using DTW.

-    Dynamic Time Warping, compares ring buffers to see how similar they are.
+  Dynamic Time Warping : Work in progress, but compares two buffers to generate a "measure" of how similar they are.
+Originally ripped the C backend out from the DTAIDTW python library for this, but am attempting to make my own using

+  Abdullah Mueen, Eamonn J. Keogh: Extracting Optimal Performance from Dynamic Time Warping.
+KDD 2016: 2129-2130 (https://www.cs.unm.edu/~mueen/DTW.pdf)